JoshTeperman/notes/rails.md

 - Can't add uniqe attributes to subclasses.
 The only way is to add them to the super class and have `nil` fields on other classes which makes validation difficult.
 - Without filtering, searching can lead to performance issues, as searching for one subclass requires a search for all superclass rows.
 - Nothing stopping the wrong data being added to the wrong subclass.

+We can say that STI is basically a way to map an inheritance hierarchy for a bunch of classes that have a lot of common state not behavior.

 => Consider using polymorphic associations if two subclasses need to have their own separate database tables.